What Does it Take to Be a Financial Clerks?

-In the United States, there were 36,600 jobs for Financial Clerks in 2016.
+In 2016, there was an estimated number of 36,600 jobs in the United States for Financial Clerks.
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,600 new jobs for Financial Clerks by 2026.
-The BLS estimates 4,300 yearly job openings in this field.
+There will be an estimated 4,300 positions for Financial Clerks per year.

 The states with the most job growth for Financial Clerks are Nevada, Arizona, and Iowa.
 Watch out if you plan on working in Oklahoma, New Mexico, or Maine.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Financial Clerks